Hear now the words of the witches,

 Four times in the year the Great Sabbat

-Returns, and the witches are seen
+Returns, and the witches

 At Lammas and Candlemas dancing,